 Welcome to our Public Records page.
 The California Public Records Act (CPRA) is the key law for accessing public records from both local governments and state agencies in California, excluding the state Legislature and the courts, which are subject to separate access rules.
 The Freedom of Information Act (FOIA) is the record-access law for all executive branch and independent agencies of the federal government.
-Additionally, FAC has published a Police Transparency Guide (2020) and a Teacher Guide on Court Access (2021).
+Additionally, FAC has published a Police Transparency Handbook (Updated in 2023) and a Teacher Guide on Court Access (2021).

 California Court records are generally public records, yet are not governed by the California Public Records Act.
 Familiarize yourself with the relevant statutes and case law to access court records in California with this video, Accessing California Court Records.
 Presented by Duffy Carolan, a partner of Jassy, Vick, Carolan’s San Francisco office and FAC Board Member.
 (37:00 minutes)